-Counter-Strike: Global Offensive has reinforced the franchises’ position as one of the most important eSports games of the last decade.
-Its popularity has also seen a huge growth in CS:GO betting, but if you are one of those eSports fans that is new to the idea of betting on CS:GO, this introduction to CS:GO betting is a great place to start.
+Counter-Strike: Global Offensive has reinforced the franchises' position as one of the most important esports games of the last decade.
+Its popularity has also seen a huge growth in CS:GO betting, but if you are one of those esports fans that is new to the idea of betting on CS:GO, this introduction will help you start.

 What is CS:GO?

 Counter-Strike: Global Offensive is a multiplayer first-person shooter (FPS) that revolves around the battle between two teams, the Terrorists and the Counter-Terrorists.
 The match is played over 15 rounds a half, with the first team to reach 16 rounds (unless in overtime) winning the match.

 In order to win a round (and earn a point) a team must eliminate every member of the opposing team and/or complete separate Map objectives.

 Terrorists must plant an explosive and make sure it detonates before the time runs out, while the Counter-Terrorists have to prevent the explosive from ever being planted, defuse it if it is planted, or have the time run out before the Terrorists complete their objectives.

 Counter-Strike was created in 1999 as a mod for the popular FPS game Half-Life - it was created by two students called Minh Le and Jess Cliffe.
 It was free to download upon release, with them expecting it to not gain much popularity.
 To their surprise, the mod proved to be an instant hit, and not long after, Valve purchased the game’s intellectual property rights.